 Take your answers to questions three and five, and start an intranet project checklist.
 A well-designed checklist will get everyone on the same page and ensure no critical steps are missed.
-Here is a sample intranet project checklist, make sure to incorporate your answers from the five questions into your own checklist.

 - Project leadership: Who is the intranet initiator and project manager?
 Is anyone from your senior team involved?

 - Content: What is going to be included in your intranet?
 What information are you going to leave out?

-- Meeting and training logistics: How many people will need to be trained?
+- Meeting and training logistics: How many employees require training?
 Different users will require different levels of training.
 And, if you have remote employees, how will they receive training?

 - Launch planning: Who is coordinating the launch communications?
 How are you planning to launch your new intranet?
 Are you going to do a pilot session or a company wide launch?